Collection: Thangka (Tangka)

 However, due to the long history of Thangka and the limitations of technology at that time, and materials such as paper and silk were difficult to preserve, the works that have survived to this day are extremely rare, with most of them were created in the Ming and Qing dynasties.
 A specialized painting agency was established in the Qing dynasty to draw murals of the Potala Palace, contributing to the development of Thangka art in Tibet.
 An official art academy was established later, known as the "La Ri Bai Ji Society", consisting of artists who inherited the skill of painting Thangka from their ancestors and those eminent monks with great merits.
 With exquisite skills and talents, these artists integrated the traditional techniques of Han Chinese painting into Thangka and created a large number of exquisite works.
 This period was therefore considered as the golden age of Thangka.

-The subject matter of Thangka (Tangka)
+The Subject Matter of Thangka (Tangka)

 Generally speaking, the subject matter of Thangka could be classified into religion and non-religion.